WooCommerce Multistore Documentation

 8) Network Dashboard WooCommerce Products – Top↑

-From the main products page, products can be published to any shop.
-This interface is a simple way to manage products from all network shops, in a single place.
-Additional information is displayed to easily identify the product type, the MultiStore status etc.
+From the Main Products page, products can be published to any shop.
+This provides a single place to easily manage products from all network shops.
+Additional information is displayed to simplify the identification things like the product type and the MultiStore status.